siderolabs/talos/docs/website/content/v0.6/en/guides/getting-started/intro.md

 ### System requirements

-Talos itself is a low resource OS, but since Talos goal is to run Kubernetes you need to have atleast the following hardware requirements:
+Talos itself is a low resource OS, but since Talos goal is to run Kubernetes you need to have at least the following hardware requirements:

 #### Minimum requirements